pgugger/TranscriptomeAnalysis/Exercise3.md

 	plotDendroAndColors(gene.tree, dynamicColors, "Dynamic Tree Cut", dendroLabels = FALSE, hang = 0.03, addGuide = TRUE, guideHang = 0.05, main = "Gene dendrogram and module colors")
 	dev.off()

-Beneath the dendrogram we now see colors depicting which module each gene belongs to.
-In this example you will get one or two colored modules, plus gray (which represents unassigned genes).
+Beneath the dendrogram we now see colors depicting which module each gene belongs to (gray represents unassigned genes).
+How many modules did you get?

 `cutreeDynamic` sometimes leads to "too many" modules, meaning that some modules may still be highly correlated with each other.
 We might want to combine those.
 To do so, we calculate the module "eigengene", which is a synthetic gene that captures the main axis of variation of all genes in the module.
 As the name implies, the eigengene is generated based on the first axis of principal components analysis.
 To calculate, we can use the built-in function.